Thai-Japanese Stadium

 It is one of the more substantial stadiums in Bangkok.
 On one side is a - barely - covered stand fitted with red seats.
-'B M A' (Bangkok Metropolitan Administration) is picked out in white seats (The BMA own the stadium).
+'B M A' (Bangkok Metropolitan Administration) is picked out in white seats (The BMA owns the stadium).
 The rest of the stadium is a continuous ring with seats fitted throughout (unusual in Thailand).
 The word 'BANGKOK' has been picked out with white seats in the stand opposite the main stand.
 This stand also has an insignificant cover.
 Unusually for a Thai stadium there is a perimeter fence on three sides separating the stands from the pitch.

 Other stadiums in Bangkok include the Thai Army Sports Stadium, National Stadium, Rajamangala National Stadium and Chulalongkorn University Stadium.

 Most recently the stadium hosted the 2018 Youth Olympic Games Asian Area Qualification trials in early July.